 As a result, you may be curious or interested in home DNA kits.

 The process is simple: By simply splitting into a tube or swabbing the inside of your cheek.
 You can unlock genetic mysteries that stretch back generations.

-But as simple as it sounds, DNA testing services also come with a lot of inherent privacy concerns, and they are bound by few legal guidelines regulating the use of your data.
+But as simple as it sounds, DNA testing services also come with a lot of inherent privacy concerns, and they are bound by a few legal guidelines regulating the use of your data.

-The consequences of sharing your DNA with for-profit companies are continuously evolving, and opting into a recreational DNA test.
+The consequences of sharing your DNA with for-profit companies are continuously evolving and opting into a recreational DNA test.
 Today may lead to future consequences that no one has anticipated.

 However, if you happen to be comfortable with that, then we believe AncestryDna is the most effective service.
 We’ve come to this conclusion after hours of research and years of reporting.

 A DNA test kit that is great for tracing your roots and finding relatives.
 AncestryDna makes it easy to explore your ethnic origins and offers the largest family-matching database.